camunda/camunda-docs/optimize/components/userguide/instant-preview-dashboards.md

 and improve efficiency.
 One of the standout features of Camunda Optimize is its ability to automatically generate dashboards for each process, providing users with clear insights into process performance.

-When a process is available in Camunda Optimize, the tool automatically generates a dashboard for that process.
+When a process is available in Camunda Optimize, Optimize automatically generates a dashboard for that process.
 The dashboards are designed to be intuitive and easy to use and can be accessed from the [process dashboards page](./process-dashboards.md) by clicking on the desired process.

 The data displayed in this dashboard and corresponding reports is coupled with the user's permissions to that